ampproject/amphtml/extensions/amp-video-iframe/amp-video-iframe.md

 ### <a id="integration"></a> Video player integration

-The `<amp-video-iframe>` component requires the embedded html document to include the [video-iframe-integration library](../../src/video-iframe-integration.js).
+The `<amp-video-iframe>` component requires the embedded html document to include the [video-iframe-integration library](../../src/video-iframe-integration.js) by importing `"https://cdn.ampproject.org/video-iframe-integration-v0.js"` into the document head.
 The library is separate from the component's required script.
 This is because the embedded html document is non-AMP and iframed.

 ```html
 <script